-Prior to COVID, Taurus delivered the improved access service and some of the extended hours service - both of which were well established on EMIS with full data sharing having been in place for some years.
-More recently, Taurus took on the out of hours (OOH) contract, where there has been the IT challenge of delivering a service on adastra (to work with OOH providers).
+Prior to COVID, Taurus delivered the improved access service and some of the extended hours service - both of which were well established on EMIS with full data sharing between GP Surgeries having been in place for some years and more recently with the input of the CCG and Hoople Ltd, across all IT Partners.
+Additionally, Taurus took on the out of hours (OOH) contract, where there has been the IT challenge of delivering a service on adastra (to work with OOH providers).

 The pandemic has expedited the further development of systems and enabled a consolidated model accessible by GPs, hospitals and care homes.
 Of particular value has been the introduction of EMIS into the out of hours environment for delivery of out of hours, a weekend care home service and the COVID management service (CMS), allowing a team approach to delivery of primary healthcare.
 This has been further enhanced by the introduction of an electronic prescription service (EPS), which was not available on EMIS Web Clinical Services until the end of April 2020.
 Herefordshire was the first location outside of London to be given access to this service in this module of EMIS.

 The EMIS platform has enabled general practice to provide business intelligence to the system that is able to report on capacity and demand, whilst collating the numbers of patients with suspected COVID who present to any part of the primary healthcare system, 24 hours a day, 7 days a week.